 Legally, co-ops cannot bar you from living in their buildings if you have a service animal or an ESA.
 You must show legal documents that prove that you need the animal for your health.

 They violate several laws if they try to charge a fee for your pet or ask to bar you from living there.
 If this happens to you, the best thing you can do is talk to your real estate lawyer and your brokerage.
-Both your broker and lawyer can offer advice on what you should do next.
+Your broker and lawyer can advise you on what you should do next.

-Primarily, the board members will consider aggressive animals deemed dangerous breeds.
+The board members will primarily consider aggressive animals to be a dangerous breed.
 This list includes Doberman pinschers, German shepherds, rottweilers, pit bulls, bull terriers, and Dalmatians.

 If you are not sure which breeds are allowed, ask your co-op.
-If you have a larger dog or a dog whose breed may be considered by others as aggressive (justified or not), you must double-check with the building before moving forward.
+If you have a larger dog or a dog whose breed may be considered aggressive (justified or not) by others, you must double-check with the building before moving forward.

 Yes, some co-ops have strict “no pets” policies.
 Co-Op City, in the Bronx, has a firmly no-pets co-op.
 However, there are others out there that may ban pets altogether.

-This is more common among co-ops built as affordable housing than co-ops in luxury buildings.
+This is more common among co-ops built as affordable housing than in luxury buildings.

-We’ve heard stories where applicants must bring their dog to the co-op board interview so that the Board can take a weight measurement.
+We’ve heard stories of applicants bringing their dogs to the co-op board interview so that the Board can measure their weight.
 The Board wanted to ensure compliance with the building’s weight restrictions for pets.

 Pet owners tend to underestimate their pets’ weights.
-Usually, pet owners do not take frequent weight measurements for their pets.
-So they should not only rely on their tax returns.
+Usually, pet owners do not take frequent weight measurements of their pets.
+So, they should not rely only on their tax returns.
 A co-op may reject you if your pet is in a higher-weight body.

 Therefore, many buyer agents often weigh their pets before advising them to proceed with a signed purchase contract.